-As an opera conductor, James Gaffigan made his Vienna State Opera debut in 2011/12 conducting La Bohème and was immediately invited back to conduct Don Giovanni last season.
-Mr Gaffigan continues his relationship with the Glyndebourne Festival – in 2012, he conducted a production of La Cenerentola and returned for performances of Falstaff this summer 2013.
-He made his professional opera debut at the Zurich Opera in 2005 conducting La Bohème.
+As an opera conductor, James Gaffigan made his Vienna State Opera debut in 2011/12 with La Bohème and was immediately invited back to conduct Don Giovanni during 12/13.
+Mr Gaffigan continues his relationship with both the Vienna State Opera and the Glyndebourne Festival – in 2012, he conducted a production of La Cenerentola at Glyndebourne and returned for performances of Falstaff during the summer of 2013.
+In 2014/15 season he conducted the Hamburg Opera with performances of Salome and the Norwegian Opera with a new production of La Traviata.
+He made his opera debut at the Zurich Opera in 2005 conducting La Bohème.

-In 2009, Mr Gaffigan completed a three-year tenure as Associate Conductor of the San Francisco Symphony where he assisted Michael Tilson Thomas, led subscription concerts and was Artistic Director of the orchestra’s Summer festival.
+In 2009, Mr. Gaffigan completed a three-year tenure as Associate Conductor of the San Francisco Symphony in a position specially created for him.
 Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz Welser-Möst from 2003 through 2006.
-James Gaffigan's international career was launched when he was named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.
+James was also named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.

 "There is little doubt that James Gaffigan is . . . well on his way to being one of the greats of his generation."TheatreJones, April 2012

 "Gaffigan is another gifted young American conductor … He's clear in his beat and gestures, and everything about his conducting tells orchestra players how he feels about the music and what they are to express.
 Let's have Gaffigan back for more such adventures at Grant Park – and the CSO, for that matter."Chicago Tribune, July 2012

 "Gaffigan is one of those rare conductors ... who not only shows you how a piece should sound, but what it means."Toronto Globe and Mail